 - And Other Fees

 Know What You Are Looking For

 Now comes the fun part for first-time homebuyers.
 Now you get to put together your wish list for the house that you really want.
 You will want to have two lists to work from.
 One list is your list of needs:

 - Specific Number of Bedrooms

 - Location, Etc.

-These are the things that you cannot budge on.
-These may include a lot of other things like specific school districts or distance from your place of employment.
+These are the things that you are not willing to budge on.
+These may also include a lot of other things like specific school districts or distance from your place of employment.
 That is your primary list.
 Your second list is your wants; things that you would love to have but are not a deal-breaker if they are not included.
-Things like:
+Things such as:

 - Attic Bedroom

 - Finished Basement